 Sometimes you don’t want to remove or delete post/page but you need to redirect users to another post/page instead.
 Then you can use this plugin called Page links to.
-This Page links to plugin adds a meta box when you edit a post where you’ll enter the URL address of the new page/post wherever you would like to send your users.
+This Page links to plugin add a meta box when you edit a post where you’ll enter the URL address of the new page/post wherever you would like to send your users.

-If you use WordPress plugin to make 301 redirect very easily then you must know that it has some minor performance setback.
+If you use WordPress plugin to make 301 redirects very easily then you must know that it has some minor performance setback.
 Based on your hosting provider your site may take a little bit longer time to get redirected.

 Want Faster redirection?